bieneSchwarze/fastMicSim/README.md

 ----------------------------------------------------------------------------------------

-The Miccore and the MicSim package are described in detail in
+The MicCore and the MicSim package are described in detail in

  - Zinn, S., Gampe, J., Himmelspach, J., & Uhrmacher, A. M. (2009, December).
 Mic-Core: A tool for microsimulation.
 In Proceedings of the 2009 Winter Simulation Conference (WSC) (pp. 992-1002).
 IEEE.
  - Zinn, S. (2014).
 The MicSim package of R: an entry-level toolkit for continuous-time microsimulation.
 International Journal of Microsimulation, 7(3), 3-32.